 Features: 93 rooms, restaurant, bar, massage room, ATM, Wi-Fi.

 Room amenities: Television, safe, hairdryer,...

-The 85-room Casa Andina Private Collection Sacred Valley is located in the Sacred Valley near Cuzco, and is surrounded by Andean peaks.
-It is part of a small resort offering boutique-style rooms, a restaurant with a local ambience, and bar with outside terrace from which one can take in the sights and sounds of the Peruvian countryside.Features: 92 rooms, restaurant, lobby bar, fitness room, spa service, Wi-Fi.Room amenities: Television, heating, safe,...
+Casa Andina Premium Sacred Valley (formerly Casa Andina Private Collection Sacred Valley) is located near Yanahuara in the Sacred Valley, and is surrounded by Andean peaks.
+It is part of a small resort offering charming rooms, a restaurant with a local ambience, and a bar with an outside terrace where you can take in the sights and sounds of the Peruvian countryside.Features: 92 rooms, restaurant, lobby bar, fitness room, spa service, Wi-Fi.Room amenities: Television, heating, safe,...